 Additionally, there are special rules for special types of cases like consumer cases, where a consumer sues an entrepreneur, which contain specific provisions in favor of the consumer in order to compensate for the consumer’s generally weaker position.

-Moreover, it is important to understand that the laws of Thailand may vary greatly from those of other countries.
+It is important to understand that the laws of Thailand may vary greatly from those of other countries.
 If you are a foreigner in Thailand you should never assume that the rules that apply back home will automatically apply here as well.

 - Civil law